edgedb/edgedb-python/docs/api/asyncio_con.rst

         Note that we are executing queries on the ``tx`` object, rather than on the original connection ``con``.

-    .. py:method:: transaction(isolation=None, readonly=None, deferrable=None)

-        **Deprecated**.
-Use :py:meth:`retrying_transaction` or
-        :py:meth:`raw_transaction`.

-        Create a :py:class:`AsyncIOTransaction` object.

-        :param isolation:
-            Transaction isolation mode, can be one of:
-            ``'serializable'``, ``'repeatable_read'``.
-If not specified,
-            the server-side default is used.

-        :param readonly:
-            Specifies whether or not this transaction is read-only.
-If not specified, the server-side default is used.

-        :param deferrable:
-            Specifies whether or not this transaction is deferrable.
-If not specified, the server-side default is used.

     .. py:coroutinemethod:: aclose()